mheilner/MartinAndrewWebsite/README.md

 I was having trouble running the deployFile.sh but it was because I had to change the permissions - chmod 777 deploy...

 What I learned: it is super useful to understand how to work with CSS and HTML and using some bootstrap.
 I think the best thing that I learned was that you can make sub-tags within sections that you make.
 For example you can have a p tag be different depending on the main section.
 That is cool.

+Codepen JS Regex 2/24
+I liked this assignment.
+Regex is something that can be very useful and it is helpful to know all about the use of regex and JS.